HISTORY OF THE MTLLA

 Team picture from the first Mt.
 Lebanon Boys Lacrosse Team, Spring 1987.

 The Mt.
-Lebanon Boys Lacrosse program was founded almost 35 years ago.
+Lebanon Boys Lacrosse program was founded over 35 years ago.
 It all started with an organizational meeting held at the HS in the fall of 1986.
 That winter the founding members registered 19 boys, growing to 32 before the start of the season.
 Their first competitive season was in the spring of 1987 playing a 7 game schedule – twice each against USC, Shady Side and Sewickley, and one game with St. Ignatius (Cleveland, OH).
 They lost every one of the games that inaugural season; but the boys, coaches, parents and community were hooked!

 It is said, "Once you play, you're in for life."
 Mt.
 Lebanon and its scores of athletes have shown that on a consistent basis beginning with Peter Tulk.
 Peter, a Canadian who originally ran a restaurant in Murrysville, built the team from nothing to a respected and dominant program in Western PA and set the stage for future Mt Lebanon coaches.
 Today, he is a college coach at St. Vincent in Latrobe.